The bonus round is that part of a Game Show

 - The Big Wheel on The Big Spin

 - The Dutch lottery game show Miljoenenjacht had a curious one; the winning contestant (after several rounds of quizzes in various formats) chose one of 26 briefcases containing ascending dollar amounts (hoping it contained the top prize).
 Then, they opened other briefcases to narrow down what could be inside their own, and were given offers from an omnipresent character as a buyout for their case.
 Sound familiar?
-Well, this is how the idea for Deal or No Deal came to light.
+Well, that's Deal or No Deal

 - The "Gauntlet of Villains" on Whew!!